ati-n/tx.js/docs.md

 Why is this syntax?
 I know Javascript uses this syntax under the hood, and languages like Swift uses is.. but is it really... appealing?

-I didn't like it.
-I thought `int x` would be a million times better, get rid of that wierd syntax come on..
-The syntax would be ~~almost~~ like Java...
+I was already familiar with the C language-like syntax, so I created **Transplant.js** to help other programmers use a syntax they very much know.

 ---